vicjosue/3WayCrud-copy/README.md

 # 3 Way CRUD

+First of all, this was made in the course of Data bases 2 by Stefano Gerli, jimmy mok, David Salazar, Arturo Vasquez and me in the 2019.

 # Requerimientos
 - Python 3.7+.
 Verificar quie se este usando esta `python --version`.
 En algunos casos puede ser necesario usar la direccion completa del ejecutable.